tushartushar/theGreekLegacy/legacy.md

 Also, the Olympic colours represent the flags of all the nations that compete in the games.
 The International Olympic committee sees the Olympic Games as an important means to promote world peace through fair and equal athletic competition.

+The Ancient Olympic Games were religious and athletic festivals held every four years at the sanctuary of Zeus in Olympia, Greece.
+Competition was among representatives of several city-states and kingdoms of Ancient Greece.
+These Games featured mainly athletic but also combat sports such as wrestling and the pankration, horse and chariot racing events.
+It has been widely written that during the Games, all conflicts among the participating city-states were postponed until the Games were finished.
+This cessation of hostilities was known as the Olympic peace or truce.
+This idea is a modern myth because the Greeks never suspended their wars.

 ###The Parthenon

 The Parthenon [8] is a former temple on top of the sacred place of the Acropolis, situated at the center of Athens, the capital of Greece.
 It is dedicated to the goddess Athena (Modern Greek: "ÁèçíÜ") who is believed to be the city’s patron [8].
 It is also estimated that the Athenians began its construction at 447 BC during an era when the Athenian Empire was very powerful [8].